The Reading Level 1 activities are as follows:

 Every day we add more greenhouse gases to our air by burning fossil fuels, such as oil, coal, and natural gas.
 Greenhouse gasses trap the sun’s heat, so as we add more the Earth is heating up!
 What does this mean for the species on our planet?
 The timing of life cycle events for plant and animals, like flowering and migration, are largely determined by cues organisms take from the environment.
 The timing of these events is called phenology.
 Scientists studying penology are interested in how climate change will influence different species.
 For example, with warming temperatures and unpredictable transitions between seasons, what can we expect to happen to the migration timings of birds, mating seasons for animals, or flowering times of plants?

-Shaun, Mark, Elizabeth, and Jen are scientists who wanted to know if higher temperatures would lead to earlier flowering dates for plants.
+Shaun, Mark, Elizabeth, and Jen are scientists in Michigan who wanted to know if higher temperatures would lead to earlier flowering dates for plants.
 They chose to look at flowers of dame’s rocket, a leafy plant that is related to the plants we use to make mustard!
 Mark planted dame’s rocket in eight plots of land.
 Plots were randomly assigned to one of two treatments.
 Half of the plots were left to experience normal temperatures (ambient), while the other four received a heating treatment to simulate climate change (heated).
 Air temperatures in heated plots increased by 3°C, which mimics climate change projections for what Michigan will experience by the end of the century.
-Mark, Elizabeth, and Jen measured the date that each plant grew its first flower, and the survival of each plant.
+Mark, Elizabeth, and Jen measured the date that each plant produced its first flower, and the survival of each plant.
 The scientists predicted that dame’s rocket growing in the heated plots would flower earlier than those in the normal plots.